ka2er/aws-usa-gateway/README.md

 aws-usa-gateway
 ===============

-vagrant project to build a dnsmasq+haproxy vm hosted on AWS/USA to access to netflix
+vagrant project to build a dnsmasq+haproxy vm hosted on AWS/USA to access netflix

 Installation
 ------------